kudapara/curated-design-tools/README.md

 13. [Dribbble](dribbble.com) - Where designers gain inspiration, feedback and is your best resource to discover and connect with designers worldwide.
 14. [Mobbin Design](mobbin.design) - Check out the hand-picked collection of latest mobile design patterns from apps that reflect the best in design.
 15. [Evernote Design 🔥](evernote.design) - All in One Bookmark Links for Designer
+16. [Page Flows](pageflows.com) - User flow videos & screenshots to inspire you when you're stuck.